 Flu immunisations are recommended for the following:

 Patients with respiratory, heart, kidney or liver disease or diabetes

 Patients in residential care

-The flu jab is available from the beginning of October - please make an appointment with the practice nurse.
+The flu jab is available from the beginning of September - please make an appointment with the Practice Nurse or HCA.

 Whooping Cough (Pertussis)

 Pregnant women are advised to have vaccination against whooping cough between 28-38 weeks of pregnancy.
 The UK currently has a large outbreak, and newborn babies have the highest risk of complications.
 Vaccination during the last 3 months of pregnancy provides increased immunity to your baby.
 Please make an appointment with the nurse.